 Glass mosaic tile brings lots of color to this doorless shower.
 Notice how the deep blue countertop recalls the bits of blue tile in the mosaic.
 This design by John Lum Architecture, via Houzz, is an example of a classic, low-cost, beautiful walk-in shower.
 Here, a transparent glass partial wall exposes the beauty of the tile job at all times.

-This style of mosaic tile with long narrow pieces attached a mesh backing is sometimes known as pencil tiles.
-It is often installed horizontally, but for a striking appearance, it can be installed vertically so the pieces run up-and-down.Continue to 3 of 20 below.
+This style of mosaic tile with long narrow pieces attached to a mesh backing is sometimes known as pencil tiles.
+It is often installed horizontally, but for a striking appearance, it can be installed vertically so the pieces run up-and-down.Continue to 2 of 17 below.

 Eclectic Marble Shower With Bench